 Second prize and chamber music prize winner of the 2015 Michael Hill International Competition, violinist Eunae Koh enjoys a rapidly blossoming career as a soloist, chamber musician and teacher.
 Ms. Koh made her concerto debut at the age of 9 with the Seoul Symphony Orchestra and won numerous national competitions in her native South Korea.
 In 2010, she was awarded the Seongyong Park Special Prize at the Isang Yun International Competition.
 Soon after coming to the United States in 2013, she made her U.S. debut performing the Brahms Concerto in Jordan Hall with the New England Conservatory Symphony Orchestra as the school’s competition winner.

 Ms. Koh has appeared internationally as a soloist with many orchestras such as the Auckland Philharmonic Orchestra, Colby Symphony Orchestra, Hwaum Chamber Orchestra, New England Symphony Orchestra, Korean Chamber Orchestra and Sungjung Philharmonic Orchestra.
-Her performances were featured on the national radio, KBS Classic FM several times.
+Her performances has been broadcasted on the ArteTV, KBS Classic FM in Korea and WCRB in Boston.
 She gave her first public recital at the age of 13 in Kumho Art Hall and was invited to return for another recital several years later.

 A serious chamber musician, Ms. Koh has collaborated with many renowned musicians including Donald Weilerstein, Steven Mackey, Anthony Marwood, Ayano Ninomiya, Natasha Brofsky, Michael Kannen and Victor Rosenbaum.
 She has toured with Orpheus Chamber Orchestra and St. Paul Chamber Orchestra.
 Also, she regularly appears with A Far Cry, the Chameleon Arts Ensemble, New York Classical Players, Jupiter Symphony Chamber Players, Wellesley Chamber Players and European Salon Orchestra.
 Her festival appearances include Yellow Barn Music Festival, Rockport Chamber Music Festival, Olympic Music Festival and Kneisel Chamber Music Festival.
 She has also performed at Carnegie Hall’s Weill recital hall & Stern Auditorium, Lincoln Center, Jordan Hall and Seoul Arts Center.
 Bringing her chamber music interests back to Korea, she recently joined a new violin quartet of the Korean Chamber Orchestra, the first of its kind.